inaturalist/iNaturalistReactNative/README.md

 # add build files to the release
 fastlane release

+# Upload the build for the latest tag for internal testing
+fastlane internal

-# Upload the build for the latest tag for public testing
+# Upload the build for the latest tag for public testing (promotes latest
+# internal build to open testing)
 fastlane beta

 # Upload the build for the latest tag to production release.
 In Android, this